CreatorWorkflowsNow/lab-innovation/docs/02-introduction.md

 [Prev](01-lab-instance.md){: .btn .mr-2 .fs-2}
 [Next](05-exercise-0.md){: .btn .btn-green .fs-2}

-*In this lab, you will learn how to set up a new App in ServiceNow using App Engine Studio.*
+In this lab, you will learn how to set up a new App in ServiceNow using App Engine Studio.
-{: .fs-6 .fw-300 }
+{: .fs-6 .fw-400 }

-*Starting with adding tables to your app, you will also add different user interfaces to make the app shine.
-Additionally, you do not need to write a single line of code for this.*
+Starting with adding tables to your app, you will also add different user interfaces to make the app shine.
+Additionally, you do not need to write a single line of code for this.
-{: .fs-6 .fw-300 }
+{: .fs-6 .fw-400 }

 Lab Outline
-{: .fs-6 .fw-300 }
+{: .fs-6 .fw-400 }

 | Time | Task |
 |--|--|